 Here's what you'll need to make you own masterpiece:

 - a piece of paper cut to fit your frame

 Each flower is made of layered paper with a button in the center.
-Begin by selecting the papers you would like to use, as well as a coordinating button.
-Don’t worry about everything matching perfectly.
+So begin by selecting the papers you would like to use, as well as a coordinating button.
+Don't worry about everything matching perfectly.

 Cut out a small piece of paper for the flower's center, and then cut out progressive larger pieces for each layer.

 You can add interest to your flowers by trimming your paper into various shapes or by adding fringe to the edges, as I did with the yellow and grey papers below.

 Tearing the paper instead of cutting it (like I did with the pink paper below) is another a great way to add texture.

 To assemble your flowers, place a small dot of glue in the center of the largest piece and attach the next smallest piece.